The long-awaited bipartisan US $1.2 Infrastructure bill was signed into law by President Joe Biden on 15 November 2021.

-The “Infrastructure Investment and Jobs Act”, the single most significant federal investment in American history, contains an estimated $550 billion in new spending, which will touch all infrastructure sectors from transportation, water to energy, broadband, and the resilience and rehabilitation of the nation’s natural resources.
+The “Infrastructure Investment and Jobs Act,” the single most significant federal investment in American history, contains an estimated $550 billion in new spending, which will touch all infrastructure sectors from transportation, water to energy, broadband, and the resilience and rehabilitation of the nation’s natural resources.

-Growth needed to accommodate Federal funding infusion
+Growth is needed to accommodate Federal funding infusion.

-The US has faced a major lack of investment in its infrastructure (Laughlin, 2018).
+The US has faced a significant lack of investment in its infrastructure (Laughlin, 2018).
 With the Infrastructure bill soon becoming a law, federal agencies from the DOT, DOE, and EPA will oversee a surge of funding and administer new grants and design programs.
 At the same time, state and localities, from the transportation department to water utilities, must identify and execute needed projects on the ground.

 Challenges and opportunities that come with the infrastructure bill